Menu Close

 2.2 Capital City CPI (Month-on-Month)

-Month-on-month inflation for the Capital City increased to 1.35 percent in December 2025.
-This increase was mainly driven by increases in the Food index.
+Month-on-month inflation for the Capital City increased to 4.41 percent in January 2026.
+This increase was mainly driven by increases in the Food and Non-food index.

 3. Central Region CPI